 1. Hawaiian Airlines

 Hawaiian Airlines is usually your best airline for flying to and from Hawaii, although it isn’t the very best.
-The very best is All Nippon Airways for both their airport lounge and also their genuine International First Class which flies out of Honolulu and into Japan (as opposed to domestic First which equates to International Business class).
+The very best is All Nippon Airways for both their airport lounge and their genuine International First Class, which flies out of Honolulu and into Japan (as opposed to domestic First, which equates to International Business class).
 I have, however, placed ANA in position 2 as they only have a few flights a day in and out of Hawaii and all these flights are from Japan.
-While ANA offers the best First Class seat on any airline to Hawaii, it is simply not convenient for anyone who’s journey doesn’t start or end in Japan.
+While ANA offers the best First Class seat on any airline to Hawaii, it is simply not convenient for anyone whose journey doesn’t start or end in Japan.

 Pre-flight, Hawaiian Airlines manages two lounges at Honolulu International Airport.
 The Plumeria Lounge, located on the airport’s 3rd floor of Terminal 1 (the Inter-Island Terminal), is Hawaiian’s most upscale lounge and only accessible to passengers flying Business Class to one of Hawaiian’s international destinations, or holders of the unlimited Priority Pass can access this lounge for free.

 The color scheme of brown and tan with blue accents is designed to represent Hawaii’s abundance of earth, ocean, and sky.
-Each seat in the premium cabin is a classy leather and is located in its own shell, with curves depicting Hawaii’s ocean waves.
+Each seat in the premium cabin is leather and is located in its own shell, with curves depicting Hawaii’s ocean waves.
 The seats are slightly angled towards either the window or aisle.
-The seats are not very private but are perfect for companions to experience the flight together, although a divider screen between two adjoining seats can be raised if you’re traveling on your own and seated next to a stranger.
+The seats are not very private but are perfect for companions to experience the flight together.
+However, a divider screen between two adjoining seats can be raised if you’re traveling on your own and seated next to a stranger.

 Hawaiian Airlines’ in-flight entertainment comprises a decent selection of Hollywood releases, TV shows, games, and more.
 It’s offered free of charge to First and Business Class passengers, while passengers in coach have to pay for it.